Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/fs/emmc_sdmmc_fat_multi_disk/readme.md

 - Download harmony MPU bootstrap loader from this [location](https://github.com/Microchip-MPLAB-Harmony/at91bootstrap/blob/master/boot.bin)
 - Copy the downloaded boot loader binary( boot.bin) onto the SD card
+- Create a new JPEG file in the SD Card with name FILE_TOO_LONG_NAME_EXAMPLE_123.JPG

 #### Setting up the board